 Filters can also be applied to see or exclude traffic to specific subdomains, to “clean up” data by applying lowercase/uppercase conversion to fields, or to include/remove traffic from specific countries.
 In other words, creating views with filters gives you the ability to see just the data you want, in the format you prefer.

 Consider creating filters to hone in on your Google Analytics data.
 The insights gained could be invaluable.
-For more information about Google Analytics and website marketing, email Courtney Dicely at email@example.com
+For more information about Google Analytics and website marketing or digital marketing in general, email Courtney Dicely at email@example.com or visit First Looks Advertising.